523775jh/ComputerScience_paper/README.md

             test, all the lists/matrices etc. for test

 clustering(all_dissim_matrix, modelID, t):
+    Obtaining the clusters

     Input: all_dissim_matrix, dissimilarity matrix
            modelID, ID of the TV
            t, distance threshold
     Output: all_clusts, the labels of the clusters

 real_dups(ID):
+    The total number of real duplicates in the dataset

     Input: ID, list of modelIDs
     Output: real_duplicates, the number of real duplicates in the given list

 pair_compare_LSH(all_cands, ID):
+    To compute the number of real duplicates found by LSH and the number of comparisons made in the progress

     Input:  all_cands, the candidate pairs obtained by LSH ID, list of modelIDs
     Output: number_compare_LSH, number of comparisons made by LSH pairs_LSH, the number of duplicates found by LSH

 LSH_measures(pairs, compares, real, max_comp):
+    To compute the performance measures of LSH

     Input:  pairs, the number of duplicates found by LSH compares, number of comparisons made by LSH real, the total number of real duplicates